External complaint body: know your rights

-External complaints bodies (ECBs) are organizations that are independent from banks, authorized foreign banks and federal credit unions (all referred to as banks).
-They deal with customer complaints about banking services and products.
+An external complaints body (ECB) is an organization that is independent from banks, authorized foreign banks and federal credit unions (all referred to as banks).
+It deals with customer complaints about banking services and products.

-ECBs provide a free and impartial review of complaints as part of a bank’s complaint-handling procedure.
-They can recommend a resolution for your complaint.
+As an ECB, OBSI provides a free and impartial review of complaints as part of a bank’s complaint-handling procedure.
+It can recommend a resolution for your complaint.

 Your right to escalate your complaint to an external complaints body

-You can ask the ECB to review your complaint against your bank if:
+You can ask OBSI to review your complaint against your bank if:

 Learn how to file a complaint with an external complaints body.